axbat952/ads/README.md

 A Chrome extension that removes Twitch ads by serving an **ad-free copy of the same stream** — and hides the ad when no such copy exists.

-No proxy, no certificate, no system configuration.
-Load it and watch.

 ---

 ## How it works